 Working with vectors isn't as intuitive as with bitmaps; you need to think in terms of paths, Bézier curves, fills and gradients, and your first attempts at using vector editors are likely to be a lot more frustrating than getting to grips with the best digital art software.
 However some vector editors are more user-friendly than others and can guide you over the initial humps with helpful tutorials.

 We've gathered together the very best vector editors available now, from high-end pro packages through to free apps.
 If you're after more than vectors, be sure to look at our guide to the best graphic design software for wider range of top creative solutions.
 And if you already have your heart set on Illustrator, get the best price by visiting our Creative Cloud discount page, or see today's best deal below.
+Also see our review of the vector art app Bez.

 Today's best vector editor deals